calum74/econv/README.md

 The input and output ranges can be variable, and the input range does not need to be a power of 2.

-In the following example, the `convert` function is used to read entropy from `std::random_device` and stores the result in the variable `die_roll`.
+In the following example, the `convert` function is used to read entropy from `std::random_device` and returns a random number between 1 and 6.

 ```c++
 #include <entropy_converter.hpp>